sei-dsvoboda/exub/README.md

 Stop using 0 as a null pointer constant, for clarity.

+Clarify the rules for reserved identifiers in example 105.

 ## Development Rules

 Here are some rules that the examples should comply with: